Insperity (NSP)

 Insperity Net Cash Position

-Insperity is a well-capitalized company with $568 million of cash and $436 million of debt on its balance sheet.
-This $132 million net cash position is 4.5% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Insperity is a profitable, well-capitalized company with $440 million of cash and $436 million of debt on its balance sheet.
+This $4 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

 11. Is Now The Time To Buy Insperity?

-Insperity isn’t a terrible business, but it doesn’t pass our bar.
-Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its declining EPS over the last five years makes it a less attractive asset to the public markets.
+Insperity doesn’t pass our quality test.
+Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its declining EPS over the last five years makes it a less attractive asset to the public markets.
 And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its cash profitability fell over the last five years.